Warwickshire Specialist Anxiety Centre

 "One of the most common issues I deal with is the fear of doing presentations or having to stand up, or in fact sit down and talk to a group of people, which can sometimes constitute any number more than a couple of people - essentially any time when there is a focus on the individual.
 This is a phobia that can easily be resolved, often in just one visit.

 This isn't specific to junior roles, in fact more often than not I work with Managing Directors, Chief Execs, and business owners, who have either always had a fear of public speaking and just not addressed it.
-Or they have never had an issue, and then suddenly find themselves feeling nervous whenever they have to address and audience of any kind - even just a small group around a table.
+Or they have never had an issue, and then suddenly find themselves feeling nervous whenever they have to address an audience of any kind - even just a small group around a table.

 The advantages are that it doesn’t require a lengthy course of treatment like some psychological therapies, so it is extremely cost effective.